brunopostle/ifcmerge/docs/whitepaper.rst

 These extensions to the standard may be shared between applications or specific to a particular tool.
 Any *Native IFC* tool will preserve the data in these extensions automatically, though without coordination it may become out of sync when objects are edited.

+BIM projects are limited by the difficulty of handling large unwieldy files.
+Federation (splitting projects up into multiple files) will always be necessary to deal with these limitations, but also survey scans and other received information is used entirely for reference, so there is no advantage to including such data in a design model, and considerable disadvantage.
+Federation can be supported either as multiple files in a single repository, or using third-party repositories included as 'submodules', this way ownership may be distributed in a variety of ways as necessary to suit specific project needs.
+*Native IFC* tools such as BlenderBIM allow 'filtered' opening of IFC files, so a user may choose to only load a subset of the model geometry in the GUI for editing, extending this subset as necessary when access is required for viewing and editing.
+We envisage that this 'filtering', and further enhancements of it in combination with a federated approach will be required to work with very large BIM projects.

 By rewriting entity IDs, the three-way merge process 'squashes' commits, obscuring any fine-grain distinction between them.
 So any staging process, with multiple levels of approval involving pull-requests, will associate all changes with the most recent approver - these approvers will be responsible for including relevant authorship information in commit messages.

 Git forges have extensive issue tracking with easy to use discussion of pull requests, problems and general queries.
 Although git repositories of data are easy to move and replicate, this forking behaviour being of course fundamental to the branch and merge workflow, these discussions are not so straightforward to move, potentially being lost at the end of a project.
-This may not be a problem for particular projects, and currently git forges offer indefinite archiving, but to be certain that this communication is not lost, a self-hosted git forge such as `gitea`_ may be preferred.
+This may not be a problem for particular projects, and currently git forges offer indefinite archiving, but to be certain that this communication is not lost, a self-hosted git forge such as `Gitea`_ may be preferred.

 Rejected Ideas
 --------------